pjtunstall/spotify-scraper/README.md

 ### Concurrency

-The variable `pLimit` in `scrapeSection` (in `scrape/scrape-section.js`) determines the number of concurrent (simultaneous) requests being made to the website.
+The variable `pLimit` in the function `scrapeSection` (in `scrape/scrape-section.js`) determines the number of concurrent (simultaneous) requests being made to the website.
 Low values seem to do best, e.g. 1-3.
 A response of HTTP 429 (too-many requests) indicates that we're being rate-limited.
-It's not clear to me whether concurrency gains us any speed overall.
+It's not clear to me whether concurrency offers any gain in speed overall.
 As `pLimit` is raised, such errors proliferate.

+The number of retries per country is determined by the variable `retries` in the function `scrapeWithRetry` (in `scrape/scrape-with-retry.js`).
+This can be adjusted together with `pLimit`.

+They're currently set to `pLimit = 2` and `retries = 5`.

 ### Benchmarking